 ag-, agen-, act-, agi-, agit-

-(Latin: to set in motion, to shake; to drive; to do, to act; to lead, to conduct, to guide)
+(Latin: to set in motion, to hurry, to shake; to drive; to do, to act; to lead, to conduct, to guide)

 2. To reach, to make, or to issue a decision on some matter.

-3. To operate or function in a particular way; to perform specific duties or functions: "She acted as the child's substitute mother until her parents were able to return home.
+3. To operate or function in a particular way; to perform specific duties or functions: Shirley acted as a child's substitute mother until her parents were able to return home.

-The maxim may be appropriately spoken whenever a life or an unfolding event comes to an unhappy end or is simply concluded.
+The maxim, Acta est fabula may be appropriately spoken whenever a life or an unfolding event comes to an unhappy end or is simply concluded.

 3. To treat (sewage) with aeration and bacteria to aid decomposition.

 4. In chemistry, to accelerate a reaction in, as by heat.